Isogeometric de Rham complex discretization in solid toroidal domains: Preliminaries discretization overview

 \section{Preliminaries \& discretization overview}

 In this section we present the framework and tools we need for the discretization.
-We further picture the process in a diagram created from the de Rham complex \eqref{continuousderham}.
+We further picture the process in a diagram.
 In this paper we have chosen to set it up with spline spaces generated by B-splines for the sake of simplicity and briefness.
 However, an analogous construction could be done starting from, e.g., \emph{multi-degree spline spaces} (see \cite{MDB1,MDB2,MDB3,polarC1}), i.e., collections of NURBS spaces (of different degrees and weights) glued together with some prescribed smoothness.

 We assume the reader to be familiar with the definition and main properties of B-splines.
 An introduction to this topic can be found, e.g., in the review papers \cite{lychemanni,cetraro} or in the classical books \cite{deboor} and \cite{schumaker}.
 What follows only introduces the notations adopted in this work.